devops-extensions/docs/docs/extensions/pull-request-utils/tasks/pull-request-description.md

 steps:
   - task: PullRequestDescription@0
     inputs:
-      action: "append"
+      action: 'append'
-      content: "This content will be appended to the bottom of the PR description"
+      content: 'This content will be appended to the bottom of the PR description'
 ```

 ---

 ### Replace content